PCrnjak/Read_the_docs_test/docs/About_faze4.rst

 .. note::

-    This project is still work in progres.
-Part that is work in progres is control cabinet, that means that the arm can be built and it     will work without the cabinet.
+    This project is still work in progress.
+Part that is work in progress is control cabinet, that means that the arm can be built and it     will work without the cabinet.

 .. figure:: ../docs/images/6163881566306270006.jpg
     :figwidth: 650px